contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 default  db-policy
 ```

-Populate the policy with some rules:
+Next we create some rules that are part of the policy

 ```
 vagrant@tutorial-node1:~$ netctl policy rule-add db-policy 1 -direction=in -protocol=tcp -action=deny